redhat-cip/dci-openshift-app-agent/samples/tnf_test_example/README.md

 Finally, apart from the pods under test, it also deploys, in one of the namespaces:

-- An operator, based on [mongodb-enterprise](https://catalog.redhat.com/software/operators/detail/5e9872923f398525a0ceafba), in order to execute CNF Cert Suite and Preflight tests over this operator.
+- An operator, which can be based on [mongodb-enterprise](https://catalog.redhat.com/software/operators/detail/5e9872923f398525a0ceafba) or in [simple-demo-operator](https://github.com/redhat-openshift-ecosystem/certified-operators/tree/main/operators/simple-demo-operator), in order to execute CNF Cert Suite and Preflight tests over this operator.
 - A Helm chart, based on [fredco samplechart](https://github.com/openshift-helm-charts/charts/tree/main/charts/partners/fredco/samplechart/0.1.3), in order to execute CNF Cert Suite tests over this Helm chart.

-These two last resources need the following variables to be declared:
+The specific operator and Helm chart that are deployed depend on the `tnf_test_example` DCI component used.
+Currently, we support `v0.0.1` (it uses simple-demo-operator is used) and `v0.0.2` (the latest one, where mongodb-enterprise operator is used).
+By using `dci_components_by_query` variable in your settings file, you can select the component that best suits you.

+Note that the component defines some data that is used by the hooks.
+Here you have an [example](https://www.distributed-ci.io/topics/818491de-8ee6-4ae8-a9bc-2d2ce62ef71c/components/95d2c742-d3a3-4bb5-8b8c-7a9a3243eec7) that you can check.
+If you click in `Data` > `See content`, you will see a JSON string containing the following variables (which needs to be declared):

+* `tnf_app_image`: image to be used in the pods under test.
+In our case, the specification, obtained from [this repository](https://github.com/test-network-function/cnf-certification-test-partner), is a suitable one for passing all the test suites from the CNF Test Suite.
 * `tnf_operator_to_install`: information related to the operator to be installed.
 It must include the following variables within it:
   * `operator_name`: name of the operator.
   * `operator_version`: version of the operator.
   * `operator_bundle`: bundle Image SHA of the operator to be installed.
 This is used to create a custom catalog for disconnected environments.
 * `tnf_helm_chart_to_install`: information related to the Helm chart to be deployed.
 It must include the following variables within it:
   * `chart_url`: URL to the chart.tgz file that includes the Helm chart.
   * `image_repository`: public image used within the Helm chart.